michaelmaxi/BigQuerySQL/README.md

 9. Add examples of CORR() Correlations
 10. Add examples of STDDEV() Standard Deviations
 11. Big Data - SELECT COUNT(DISTINCT myField) vs SELECT APPROX_COUNT_DISTINCT(myField) where an fast approximation is good enough on an extreamely large dataset.
+12. RANK() by department and start date - SELECT firstname, department, startdate, RANK() OVER(PARTITION BY department ORDER BY startdate) AS Rank FROM employees;